hweifluids/Py3DFTLE-Doc/source/3_numerical.rst

 Time Integration
 ~~~~~~~~~~~~~~~~~~

-Consider the initial‐value problem for passive tracer advection in a continuous velocity field
+Consider the initial-value problem for passive tracer advection in a continuous velocity field

 .. math::